regimelab/notebooks/README.md

 Further Reading & Inspiration
 -----------------------------

 The first section emphasizes models influenced by statistical physics in relation to state transitions: ideas about hysteresis, irreversibility in the dynamics, and critical transitions in climate or ecological systems.
-This is relevant across domains such as climate change, biodiversity loss in ecosystems, ecosystem services, political economy, supply chains, mental health & addiction treatment, and much more.
+This is relevant across domains such as financial markets, climate change, biodiversity loss in ecosystems, ecosystem services, political economy, supply chains, mental health & addiction treatment, and much more.

 Have not read all of these papers but want to keep them for follow-up.